sonertari/UTMFW/README.md

 		+ pftop
 		+ php, php-cgi, php-curl, php-pcntl, php-sqlite3

-	+ Build and create the UTMFW packages:
+	+ Build and create the UTMFW packages
 		+ Extract ports.tar.gz under /usr/
-		+ Copy the port folders of the UTMFW packages under ports to /usr/ports/{net,security}
+		+ Copy the port folders of the UTMFW packages under ports to /usr/ports/{net,security,www}
+		+ Obtain the snort sources, apply the snort diff under ports/distfiles, compress as tarball with the same name as the original tarball of the sources
-		+ Copy the source tar balls of the UTMFW packages to /user/ports/distfiles
+		+ Copy the source tarballs of the UTMFW packages to /user/ports/distfiles
-		+ Append the daemon users of UTMFW packages to /usr/ports/infrastructure/db/user.list
+		+ Append the daemon users of UTMFW packages to /usr/ports/infrastructure/db/user.list, but note that bsd.port.mk does not like blank lines at the bottom of user.list
             ```
             900 _p3scan             _p3scan         net/p3scan
             901 _smtp-gated         _smtp-gated     net/smtp-gated